microlinkhq/youtube-dl-exec/README.md

 ## Why

 - Auto install the latest `youtube-dl` version available.
-- Executes any command in a efficient way.
+- Executes any command in an efficient way.
 - Promise & Stream interface support.

 ## Install